 Bar Style: Setting Up and Styling Your In-Home Bar

 Sideboards and servers can do double duty when entertaining.
-Whether in the corner of your dining room or along the edge of your kitchen many of these functional storage pieces have built in bar elements such as stemware racks and wine bottle storage.
-Set out a tray on top with mixers, glasses and accoutrements and create a do-it-yourself station for guests to mix up their own beverages.
+Whether in the corner of your dining room or along the edge of your kitchen many of these functional storage pieces have built-in bar elements such as stemware racks and wine bottle storage.
+Set out a tray on top with mixers, glasses and accouterments and create a do-it-yourself station for guests to mix up their own beverages.

 Accent cabinets come in all shapes and sizes, some are designed to open and become an instant bar.
 Whether for mixed drinks or wine tasting, a stylish accent cabinet will hide away the glasses and bottles when not in use and can simply be opened to share a bit of cheer as your guests arrive.

-Create a bar service area out of a shelf or two in your entertainment center or bookshelf– create a bar by setting aside a shelf or two in your bookshelf or entertainment center.
+Create a bar service area by setting aside a shelf or two in your entertainment center or bookshelf.
 If your piece isn’t designed for it, you can install racks to hang stemware and to store wine bottles.

 Greet your guests with libations at the door by setting up a drink station on your entryway console table.